 I failed.
 Big time.

 That test was one of the most difficult tests I've ever taken.
 It was tricky, all right.
 There were the usual suspects, like misspelled words and misused homophones.
 There was misplaced punctuation.
+Not a big deal.
 I stepped up to the laptop with the confidence of the ignorant . . . and slunk away from it with the humility of the enlightened.
 Have you ever heard the phrase, "The more I learn, the more I realize how little I know"?
 It's a paraphrase of something Socrates supposedly said long ago, but the basic premise holds true.
 I had no idea what I was getting into and not only learned new things, but learned a lot about how much I still had to learn.

 The test was long, which I'd expected, but it was hard, hard, hard.
 There were some sentences, of course, that had no errors, so by the time I'd gotten halfway through, I was second-guessing myself all over the place.
 Only the most obvious rules were cemented in my mind: a period goes at the end of a statement; every sentence starts with a capital letter.
 Everything other than that was a huge question mark in my mind after a bit, much like trying to find one's way out of a house of mirrors after being sure of the path going in.

-The best part about the test was, ironically, that it didn't crush me.
+The best part about the test was that it didn't crush me.
 Oh, I was emotionally tender at the results, but realized my reaction was one of embarrassment more than anything.
 Bruised pride is worse than bruised flesh, in my opinion.
 Obi didn't gloat at my awful results; she genuinely seemed to feel bad about failing me, and gave me a list of resource books to begin acquiring as well as an offer of help, anytime, if I had questions.

 I got those books and I studied them.
 Through the studies, I came to realize I would have done much better on the test if I'd had the resources available beforehand.
 Most of the answers were easily found, if only I'd had the right tools for the job and knew how to use them.
 Studying helps, because I don't have to look up as many things as I used to.
 Editing more helps, because the rules are fresh in my mind.
 Every once in awhile, though, I come across something I can't figure out.